 Thus far the course has focused on building the understanding the participants on the concept of e-waste, impact of e-waste on health and environment, sustainable consumption and lifestyles of health and sustainability.
-Going forward, this session will provide facilitation skills to the participants to become Greene champions.
+Going forward, this session will enable participants to develop facilitation skills required to become a Greene Champion.

-Session 6:What skills are required to become a Greene Champion?
+Session 5:What are the skills required to become a Greene champion?